erickcastelli/HLA_genotyping/README.md

 - Attention: In this step, you should manually check your VCF file.
 ```

-### Attention: We recommend to perform the next steps for each gene separatedly.
-For that, you need to extract from the VCF the variants overlapping the gene you are interested for, and than perform the next steps.
+### Attention: We recommend performing the next steps for each gene separately.
+For that, you need to extract from the VCF the variants overlapping the gene you are interested, and perform the next steps.
 You can use vcftools for that.

 ## STEP 5 - Calling phasing sets directly from the sequencing data
 In this step, we will infer phase sets (micro haplotypes) directly from the sequencing data.
 For that, there are two options: ReadBackedPhasing grom GATK 3.8, or WhatsHap.
 Both methods work well, but here we will address only the ReadBackedPhasing.